Skip to content

 Using daily routines to support communication

-In this blog, Senior Speech Pathologist Sally Grauaug and Speech Pathology Clinical Lead Aria May discuss how to use daily routines to support communication.
+In this blog, Senior Speech Pathologist Sally Grauaug and Speech Pathology Clinical Lead Aria May discuss how daily routines can facilitate the development of your child’s communication skills.

 There is something about having routines that children and adults alike love.
 Whether it is a Sunday morning coffee treat, or reading a story to your child before bed, routines are a great opportunity for supporting regulation, learning and communication.

 Daily routines can facilitate the development of your child’s communication skills.
-Often, the best outcomes for communication development involves practicing skills in everyday activities and situations (VEYLDF, 2018, Paul et al, 2011).
+Often, the best outcomes for communication development involve practicing skills in everyday activities and situations (VEYLDF, 2018, Paul et al, 2011).
 By embedding communication opportunities in daily routines, you are ensuring your child is getting as much practice as possible, in a range of situations and with a range of people.
 This is particularly important for autistic children, who can find it difficult to generalise skills (Brooke et al, 2012).

 Daily routines look different for every family and depend on the age of your child.
 They may include mealtimes, travelling in the car together, getting ready to go out, bath time, sharing books, going shopping, or getting ready for bed.
 You may have your own special routines that are unique for your family, like a particular way you and your child sing a song or read a particular book.